42 percent vacant: Forum explores Flint’s “everyday remaking of place” after abandonments

 “We’re the entity that a lot of people are pretty mad at,” Christina Kelly, of the Land Bank said in opening her remarks, “because we hold this inventory of problem properties.
 We are a force because we hold so much abandoned land.”

-Wyatt noted that since 2005 Kelly has been influential in securing more than $90 million grants to reduce blight and improve abandoned properties.
+Wyatt noted that since 2005 Kelly has been influential in securing more than $90 million in grants to reduce blight and improve abandoned properties.
 As Flint’s population declined, Wyatt explained,

 “People walked away, stopped paying their taxes, properties went back to the government–to the Genesee County Treasurer through the foreclosure process — and the Land Bank was set up to be the entity to accept those properties after tax foreclosure.”

-That inventory of properties left are transferred.
-Holding properties so that local government could have a role in how to reposition or repurposing this land after foreclosure.

-Inventory grows every year: 2018, with nearly 14,000 properties in the city of Flint — all those parcels having gone through foreclosure and been transferred to the Genesee County Land Bank.
+The Land Bank inventory grows every year: in 2018, nearly 14,000 properties in the city of Flint — all those parcels having gone through foreclosure and having been transferred to the Genesee County Land Bank.
 Of these, 96 percent are residential, mostly vacant lots and vacant residential structures.
 The majority are in blighted condition, more than 70 percent, she said — again, because people walked away.

 The Land Bank itself does not have a plan of its own, relying instead, she said, on the city’s master plan.
 “We are happy to follow the city of Flint’s master plan” She said the city’s housing inventory, which assesses the condition of every single parcel in the city, has been updated three times.